 If you experience motion sickness while on a boat, we suggest not staying inside your cabin.
 Instead, it is very beneficial to switch up your surroundings and take in some cool, refreshing air.
 The sun deck is an ideal location to do so.
 Once you feel the breeze on your face, you will likely start feeling more relaxed.

 One helpful piece of advice for people experiencing seasickness is to spend more time outdoors on the deck.
-Another helpful tip is to fix your gaze on the horizon, which can help you regain your sense of balance that can be disrupted by physical movement.
+Try to gaze on the horizon, as this can help you regain your sense of balance, often disrupted by physical movement.
 Looking at the water while sailing can cause disorientation and nausea, but focusing on the stable point of the horizon can help balance your inner ear.
-This trick has been used by Navy officers for many years, so it is worth a try.
+This trick is often used by Navy officers, so it is worth a try.

 You may have imagined spending your time on a boat reading a book and enjoying a cocktail, but once you are actually on board, you may discover that reading (not the cocktail, surprisingly) can trigger motion sickness.
 So while we do not discourage you from indulging in the wisdom of written words or browsing the web, if you are prone to seasickness, it is best to avoid those as much as possible while sailing as they can disrupt the balance in your middle ear and make you feel unwell.

 It is important to consider the size of the ship when selecting a cruise.
-If you are someone who is prone to motion sickness, it is advisable to opt for a larger ship as they are equipped with stabilizers that can help to reduce the feeling of movement.
-In addition, you may be pleasantly surprised by how little you notice the ship’s motion and how much more enjoyable your vacation can be.
+If you are prone to motion sickness, opt for a larger ship.
+The bigger ships are equipped with stabilizers that reduce the feeling of movement.
+You may be pleasantly surprised by how little you notice the ship’s motion and how much more enjoyable your vacation can be.
 So, the larger the ship gets, the smaller the possibility of you getting ill.

 One way to prevent seasickness is by using anti-nausea wristbands, which are a recent novelty that many individuals believe to be effective.
 They are equipped with a small plastic bead that stimulates a pressure point on the wrist using acupressure, providing relief from nausea.
-They are available in adult and children sizes and can be bought without a prescription, making them a convenient and natural option for those who are in a hurry or prefer alternative remedies for motion sickness.
+They are available in adult and children sizes and can be bought without a prescription.
+This makes them a convenient and natural option for those who are in a hurry or prefer alternative remedies for motion sickness.